callmarx/e-Core_TechnicalAssessment/README.md

 > - Look up memberships for a role

 These actions are served by the following endpoints:
-- Create a new role: `POST /roles`
+1. Create a new role: `POST /roles`
-- Assign a role to a team member: `POST /roles`
+2. Assign a role to a team member: `POST /roles`
-- Look up a role for a membership: `GET /roles/user/:user_id`
+3. Look up a role for a membership: `GET /roles/user/:user_id` and `/roles/membership/:team_id/:user_id`
-- Look up memberships for a role: `GET /roles/ability/:ability` and `GET /roles/ability/:ability/:team_id` (###MISSING!)
+4. Look up memberships for a role: `GET /roles/ability/:ability` and `GET /roles/ability/:ability/:team_id`

-"Create a new role" and "Assign a role to a team member" share the same endpoint because of the model structure I'm using - you always need a `team_id` and a `user_id` to assign/create a role.
+**Note:** "Create a new role" and "Assign a role to a team member" share the same endpoint because of the model structure I'm using - you always need a `team_id` and a `user_id` to assign/create a role.

 ### "What happens if the data you are using gets deleted?"
 To address this question, I've created a Sidekiq Job that runs every 5 minutes (this scheduling can